 To transfer the funds to your tour operator, you’ll need to visit your bank branch with a copy of your passport, a printout of your operator’s quotation, and your chequebook.
 Make sure the quotation mentions the operator’s address, their bank and branch, and the bank’s SWIFT code.
 You’ll need to fill out a form and answer a few questions, and with luck, you’ll be done in half an hour.

 From what we could make out, Mumbai is the only city in India from which there’s a direct flight to Nairobi.
-This is on Kenya Airways, currently costing about Rs.
-35,000 for a return ticket.
+This is on Kenya Airways, which cost about Rs.
+35,000 for a return ticket when we checked.
 Of course, it all depends on when you book.
-The more in advance you book, the more likely you are to get a good rate.
+The further in advance you book, the more likely you are to get a good rate.

-If you’re booking from another city in India, you’ll probably have to layover for a few hours in Mumbai.
+If you’re booking from another city in India, you’ll probably have to lay over for a few hours in Mumbai.
 Some other international airlines like Ethiopian Airlines, Etihad, Emirates, Qatar Airways and Air Arabia might also fly from your city, with a stop at their home cities.
 We decided to fly Emirates from Hyderabad, with a stopover in Dubai.
 If you’ve read my post on responsible travel, you might have noticed that this goes against the very first point I mentioned—travelling in as straight a line as possible.
-But in our defence, we’ll be meeting up with another member of our group in Dubai, and then flying on to Kampala in Uganda.
+But in our defence, we met up with another member of our group in Dubai, and then flew on to Kampala in Uganda.
 Because, relatives.